duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_2_camera_calibration.md

 ### Verifying the Results

-If you are running the file server you can view or download the files at
+You can view or download the files at

     http://![Duckiebot name].local:8082/

-TODO: and what if not? need to put here instructions, or make it a default container.

 In that directory there are the results of the testing and the actual calibration files.
 The calibration file is at

     http://![Duckiebot name].local:8082/config/calibrations/camera_extrinsic/![Duckiebot name].yaml